Rio Grande

 The Backstory

 For over a million years, the Rio’s flow was dictated solely by the rhythms of snow and rain, winter and summer.
 Sometimes, it surged—flooding its banks and ushering sediment downstream.
 In other years, it whispered its winding way across the landscape.
-Now, human demands and diversions dictate the course and flow of the river.
-And, increasingly, a warming climate will establish a rhythm determined by sparse snow and limited runoff.
+Today, human demands dictate the course and flow of the river.
+On top of that, changing conditions including increased temperatures, unpredictable precipitation, and limited runoff are altering the flow of the river.
+For people and wildlife that depend on the Rio Grande, this shift in snow and water availability is a cause for serious concern, increasing the risk and impacts of drought and fire.

 Let's stay in touch!